boffinHouse/rawblock/sources/js/tutorials/01-basic-module.md

 #How to create a rawblock component

 As an example component we will create a "slim header".
 As soon as the user scrolls down a certain threshold the header gets slim.
+A full demo can be seen at [codepen (SlimHeader with rawblock)](http://codepen.io/aFarkas/pen/GNNMxR).

 ##HTML of our clear input component